Return to the home page

 other phone numbers: (917) 339-1750 and -1793

 IF YOU RECEIVE A NOTICE OF NON-COMPLIANCE BUT HAVE SENT IN YOUR PAPERWORK, call one of the numbers above and let them know.
-Many homeschoolers who filed on time received Letters of Non-Compliance this year in error.
-It is estimated that over one hundred of these intimidating letters were sent out in error.
+In the past homeschoolers who filed on time have received Letters of Non-Compliance in error.
+Don't let an intimidating letter alarm you.
+If, for any reason, you are not in full compliance, the solution is to update your paperwork and send it in.
+If you are late, the solution is to send in the missing paperwork.

 Back to Index